wp-plugins/editorial-calendar/readme.txt

 The calendar is now available in Italian thanks to Lorenzo Boldorini who blogs at http://www.webqbe.it.

+Changed all calls of the jQuery live method to use the new on method so the calendar will keep working when WordPress upgrades to jQuery 1.9.

 = 2.6 =

 Fixed some layout issues with the previous and next calendar buttons in WordPress 3.5.